MarcoMartins86/CDRSandbox/README.md

 <!-- TOC end -->

+## How to run
+First, make sure that you have:
+* Docker installed
+* .Net 8 SDK

+Then to compile/start the application run `start.bat`, to stop and remove resources from docker run `stop.bat`.
+Otherwise, you can always open the `.sln` file and compile/run it on your favorite IDE.
+If wanted to run tests outside of IDE and to generate the test report, run `run_tests.bat`.

 ## Assumptions
 * CSV files always contain the header with the columns name, although it can omit the type.
 * CSV files are in UTF-8.